php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

 <a name="ordering-queries-via-intermediate-table-columns"></a>

-### Ordering Queries via Intermediate Table Columns
+### Ordering Queries Via Intermediate Table Columns

 You can order the results returned by `belongsToMany` relationship queries using the `orderByPivot` method.
 In the following example, we will retrieve all of the